xianzhe18/bibtex-handler/README.md

 - [`citation-key` auto detection](http://www.bibtex.org/Format/);
 - [Tag value concatenation](http://www.bibtex.org/Format/);
 - [Abbreviation handling](http://www.bibtex.org/Format/);
+- The type of publication is exposed in the `type` key;
 - The original text of each entry is exposed in the `_original` key.

 Besides that you can configure it in two ways: